 Better to use wooded paddle picks than round shapes.
 The flat shape can hold chicken firmly and also come off easily when you eat.

 Soak wooden skewers in water for 30 minutes so they won’t burn during grilling.

-Gently press the skewered meat from above to make the thickness even.
+After finishing to skewer chicken pieces, gently press the skewered meat from above to make the thickness even.